Post-selection inference for penalized M-estimators via score thinning: Experimental results

-Across simulated datasets, we compare (i) our method as detailed in Algorithm \ref{algo:valid_inf_outcome}, (ii) the approximate randomized conditional approach of \citet{huang_selective_2024}, (iii) the exact randomized conditional approach of \citet{panigrahi_exact_2024}, (iv) sample splitting, and (v) the classical approach which double dips, i.e., it uses the same data to select a model and to compute classical (non-selective) confidence intervals.
-We note the following.
-Both randomized conditional selective inferences approaches (ii, iii) have the \emph{exact} same selection procedure as our approach (i), but for inference rely on bespoke conditional likelihoods implemented by the authors in the context of some commonly studied GLMs.
-Sample splitting (iv) uses half of the samples for selection and half for inference to match the choice of $\gamma = 1$ for the randomized approaches (i, ii, iii).
+Our first simulation investigates the setting of a linear mean and homoskedastic Gaussian noise with an unknown variance, i.e., $Y_i = X_i^\top \theta_n^{*} + \varepsilon_i$.
+We apply Algorithm \ref{algo:valid_inf_outcome} to conduct inference on the model selected using $L_1$-penalized ordinary least squares.
+In this setting, score thinning closely aligns with the Gaussian data thinning proposals of \citet{rasines_splitting_2023} (with a different variance estimator) and \citet{lei_discussion_2025}.
+We compare score thinning to the randomized conditional selective inference approaches of \citet{panigrahi_exact_2024} and \citet{huang_selective_2024}, both of which have the \emph{exact} same selection procedure as score thinning but rely on bespoke conditional likelihoods for inference.
+Lastly, we include comparisons to sample splitting (which uses half of the samples for selection and half for inference, in order to match the information split of $\gamma = 1$) and the classical approach (which reuses the data for selection and inference).

-Our first simulation investigates the setting of a linear mean and homoskedastic Gaussian noise with an unknown variance, i.e., $Y_i = X_i \theta_n^{*} + \varepsilon_i$.
-Each method conducts inference on the model selected using $L_1$-penalized ordinary least squares.
-If the true variance were known, then thinning $Y_i$ would result in \emph{exact} independence of the selection and inference procedures \citep{rasines_splitting_2023, neufeld_data_2024, dharamshi_generalized_2025}.
-Since the variance is estimated, \cref{thm:valid_inf_outcome} provides asymptotically valid inference for our method (i).